Pairing symmetry and superconductivity in La$_3$Ni$_2$O$_7$ thin films: Discussion and conclusion

-{\it Discussion.}$-$ Our RMFT study of the superconductivity in LNO thin films has predicted an $s_\pm$-wave pairing symmetry.
+Our RMFT study of the superconductivity in LNO thin films has predicted an $s_\pm$-wave pairing symmetry.
 The result largely resembles that of the pressurized bulk LNO~\cite{yang2023possible,liu2023s,zhang2024structural,luo2024high} giving the similarity in the electronic structure.
-Mathematically, our application of Gutzwiller projection ~\cite{zhang_renormalised_1988,yang2023possible} on a multi-orbital $t-J$ model emposes a constraint on the renormalization condition so as to bring a simplification to have the quadratic form of the Hamiltonian, hence can be solved self-consistently like the standard Bardeen-Cooper-Schrieffer (BCS) theory.
-For this reason, it is expected that the obtained $s_\pm$-wave mainly reflects pairing preference for the FS toplogy in LNO~\cite{Hujp2012}.
-Nevertheless, we find that the $s_\pm$-wave is quite robust under various approaches from weak to strong couplings, which convinces us that the fluctuation of correlated atomic states might not significantly alert such picture.
-In this picture, the $\gamma$ pocket plays a central role.
-Experimentally, there are two relevant ARPES measurements in which the $\gamma$ pocket shows visible profile for that performed on the normal state~\cite{li2025photoemissionevidencemultiorbitalholedoping} but invisible for that on the superconducting state~\cite{wang2025electronicstructurecompressivelystrained}.
+Mathematically, our application of Gutzwiller projection ~\cite{zhang_renormalised_1988,yang2023possible} on a multi-orbital $t-J$ model imposes a constraint on the renormalization condition to make the renormalization factor depends only on the orbital densities~\cite{luo2024high,edegger_gutzwillerrvb_2007}, so the RMFT formation can be solved self-consistently like the standard Bardeen-Cooper-Schrieffer (BCS) theory.
+Therefore, it is expected that the obtained $s_\pm$-wave mainly reflects pairing preference for the LNO FS topology in the presence of $J_\bot$~\cite{Hujp2012}.
+Nevertheless, we find that the $s_\pm$-wave is quite robust under various approaches from weak to strong couplings, which convinces us that the fluctuation of correlated atomic states might not significantly alter such scenario.
+In this scenario, the $\gamma$ pocket plays a central role.
+Experimentally, there are two relevant ARPES measurements in which the $\gamma$ pocket shows visible profile for that performed in the normal state~\cite{li2025photoemissionevidencemultiorbitalholedoping} but invisible for that in the superconducting state~\cite{wang2025electronicstructurecompressivelystrained}.
 From our result, this contradiction might be due to the opening of a large gap that exceeds the detected energy range, as shown Fig.~\ref{fig:gap}(d).
-Further experimental evidences are expected on this issue.
+More experimental evidences are expected on this issue.
+Regarding the role of $J_{H}$, no significant impact is observed from our approach at the singlet pairing channel.
+We see that $J_H$ mainly contributes to an effective interlayer correlation of $d_{x^2-y^2}$ orbitals.